Anyone can develop heatstroke, but several factors increase your risk:

 - Sudden exposure to hot weather.
-If you're not used to high temperatures or high humidity, you may be more susceptible to heat-related illness if you're exposed to a sudden increase in temperature, as might happen with a heat wave that occurs during late spring.
-Limit your physical activity for at least several days until you've gotten used to the higher temperatures and humidity.
+You may be more susceptible to heat-related illness if you're exposed to a sudden increase in temperature, such as during an early-summer heat wave or travel to a hotter climate.
+Limit activity for at least several days to allow yourself to acclimate to the change.
 However, you may still have an increased risk of heatstroke until you've experienced several weeks of higher temperatures.

-- Certain medications.
+Certain medications.
 Some medications affect your body's ability to stay hydrated and respond to heat.
 Be especially careful in hot weather if you take medications that narrow your blood vessels (vasoconstrictors), regulate your blood pressure by blocking adrenaline (beta blockers), rid your body of sodium and water (diuretics), or reduce psychiatric symptoms (antidepressants or antipsychotics).

 - Extreme heat: A prevention guide to promote your personal health and safety.
 Centers for Disease Control and Prevention. http://www.bt.cdc.gov/disasters/extremeheat/heat_guide.asp.
 Accessed May 22, 2014.

 - Heatstroke.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/sec22/ch338/ch338d.html?qt=heat%20stroke&alt=sh.
-Accessed Aug.
-4, 2011.
+The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/injuries_poisoning/heat_illness/heatstroke.html?qt=heatstroke&alt=sh.
+Accessed May 22, 2014.

 - Hyperthermia: Too hot for your health.
-National Institute on Aging. http://www.nia.nih.gov/HealthInformation/Publications/hyperthermia.htm.
-Accessed May 27, 2011.
+National Institute on Aging. http://www.nia.nih.gov/newsroom/2012/06/hyperthermia-too-hot-your-health.
+Accessed May 22, 2014.